 One of the most popular uses for this range is, as illustrated above, landscape photography.
 I'll take any excuse I can find to get out for this purpose and this focal length range is perfect for this park and a huge number of other beautiful places.

-One of the capabilities a wide angle lens has is to make a foreground object (ideally something interesting or attractive) appear large in relation to a distance, yet in-focus, and equally-attractive background.
+One of the capabilities a wide angle lens has is to make a foreground object (ideally something interesting or attractive) appear large in relation to a distant, yet in-focus, and equally-attractive background.
 In the 25mm example below, the very small foreground waterfalls are close to the lens and the much-larger Oneida Falls is in the distant background.
 The final wide angle result is that they all appear to be similar in size and another desired aspect is that all details in the frame are in sharp focus (unless intentionally motion-blurred).

 Ultra-wide images feature lots of background in the frame.
 Thus, especially careful attention must be paid to composition making use of the ultra-wide angles of view.
 I generally find excellent ultra-wide compositions more difficult to create than normal or telephoto compositions, but when the right scene is found, ultra-wide results are especially rewarding.